AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/consolidating-your-tables.md

 ## Recommendations for When to Use Consolidated Tables

-The following sections discuss when it might be appropriate to use consolidated tables in your system.
+The following discusses when it might be appropriate to use consolidated tables in your system.

 ### Integrating Data from Multiple Websites

 If you sell your products under different brands and websites, it is likely that the tables for each brand or website are similarly structured.

-For example, you may have an `orders` table for website A and a separate, but similar, `orders` table for website B. In this situation, it may be useful to consolidate the `orders` tables from website A and B so that you can look at the consolidated revenue and number of orders from website A and B, in addition to be able to segment metrics by these two websites.
+For example, you may have an `orders` table for website `A` and a separate, but similar, `orders` table for website `B`.
+In this situation, it may be useful to consolidate the `orders` tables from website `A` and `B` so that you can look at the consolidated revenue and number of orders from website `A` and `B`, in addition to be able to segment metrics by these two websites.

 ### Integrating Legacy Data